 ULYSSES OWNS, JR.

-KAREN JENKINS, Executive Director and Director of Development
+KAREN JENKINS, Executive Director & Director of Development

 CAROL H. “KICKIE” BRITT